 However, the Vice Chair wants to implement an entirely new e-learning system for all schools in the county.
-Both ideas are perfectly fine and will make a positive impact in the long term, but imagine how discussions with potential ERP vendors will go if these two stakeholders are not in strategic alignment.
+Both ideas are perfectly fine and will make a positive impact in the long term but imagine how discussions with potential ERP vendors will go if these two stakeholders are not in alignment.

-2. Map Your Processes
+2. Map Your Future State